Confederate Heritage Fund

 the tax, then allowed Northern manufacturers to raise their

-existed with the 20% tax rate will be made totally unbearable by
+existed with the 20% tax rate was made totally unbearable by

-Lincoln’s new 40% sales tax on imported goods, which will
+Lincoln’s new 40% sales tax on imported goods and would

 financially ruin many Southerners.

-Also in his Inaugural Speech, Lincoln made it clear that there
+Also in his First Inaugural Speech, Lincoln made it clear that

-would be no invasion of the Confederate States, except to
+there would be no invasion of the Confederate States, except

 In his Speech, Lincoln refused to mention slavery, at all, as a